Pang Lijuan: Career

 Pang has worked at Beijing Normal University, University of California, Berkeley, and Stanford University.
 At Beijing Normal University she worked as Vice Director of the University Council, and as a professor.
 She worked at the Senior Behavior Scientific Research Center at Stanford University and at the Institute of Human Development at the University of California, Berkeley.

-From Since 2003, Pang served as a member of the Standing Committee of the National People's Congress and during her tenure she served on the Education, Science, Culture and Health committee.
+Since 2003, Pang served as a member of the Standing Committee of the National People's Congress and during her tenure she served on the Education, Science, Culture and Health committee.